 Employment Outlook for a Process Development Engineer

-According to the Bureau, the employment of all types of industrial engineers may grow by as little as one percent between 2014 and 2024.
+According to the Bureau, the employment of all types of industrial engineers may grow faster than average between 2018 and 2028.
 The BLS also indicated that job opportunities for chemical engineers might increase by just two percent during the same time frame.

 Process development engineers who provide some form of public service must have appropriate state licensure.
 Strong leadership skills are essential in this career, as a process development engineer often performs project management duties.
-According to the BLS, neither industrial nor chemical engineers are expected to see a significant increase in employment opportunities between 2014-24.
+According to the BLS, neither industrial nor chemical engineers are expected to see a significant increase in employment opportunities through 2028.